Weight Watchers Roasted Squash and Carrots Recipe

 Affiliate Disclosure: Some links may be affiliate links where I make a small commission if you purchase anything after clicking a link.
 There is no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Love wine?
-Check out this cute wine glass!
-The Weight Watchers Points Stemless Wine Glass.
-3 Points, 5 Points, Who Cares?
+Check out this cute wine glass.
+The Points Glass Stemless Wine Glass.
+3 Points, 5 Points, Who Cares

 Fun but practical!
-Measurements are at 4 ounces, 7 ounces, and 10 ounces.
-Don’t forget to convert the points to your WW Personal Points for your individual plan.
+The measurements are at 4 ounces, 7 ounces, and 10 ounces.

 Featured Ingredients